 Planting year-round in a Growing Dome takes some planning but done correctly you will have a continuous supply of fresh fruits and vegetables in all 4 seasons.
 We give you some helpful hints in determining your planting schedule, and some specific information based on your climate zone.

 Winter gardening in your Growing Dome is an amazing experience.
-Walking in your dome from the lifeless vegetation outside into a thriving garden is an enlightening experience.
+Walking in your dome from the lifeless vegetation outside into a thriving garden is both enlightening and empowering.
 We walk you through the Growing Dome features that enable winter gardening with no external power and discuss some reasons why you might want to heat your Growing Dome in the winter.

 You can keep your greenhouse cool…even in the heat of summer.
 A greenhouse is designed to trap heat.
 They are bound to get hot, but you don’t want them to get too hot.
 Similar to winter gardening, the Growing Dome has features to keep your Growing Dome cool in the summer.
 In this article we discuss 7 ways to cool your Growing Dome.